 One thing to note about the name Holland: technically, Holland is not the name of a country.
 Holland is actually the western region of the country known as The Netherlands.
 However, you will often hear the Netherlands referred to as Holland and while not actually accurate, the names are used interchangeably.

-Find out about flights to the Netherlands on SAS today.
+Find out about flights to the Netherlands with SAS.

 Dutch cities — from Amsterdam to Edam